Lowest Mortgage Rate in Canada. Starting from 2.99%

 • First-timers and all new-build buyers can extend an insured mortgage to 30 years (from the standard 25-year amortization; added premium will apply

-And one for existing homeowners for January 2025:
+And one for existing homeowners:

 • Eligible homeowners will be able to access an insured refinance for up to 90% of their 'improved property' value (capped at a $2M home value) for construction funds and can extend the mortgage to 30 years

-"First-timers finally get some help to bid on a home closer to where they might work.
+Dan Eisner, founder and CEO of True North, commented last year on the new rules: "First-timers finally get some help to bid on a home closer to where they might work.
 Home buying will likely be more attainable, with mortgage payments that are more affordable."

 Real-ty check?